Haidra-Org/AI-Horde/FAQ.md

 People want to contribute to the horde for many reasons

-* They want to provide constant processing power for tools they've built on top of Stable Diffusion, such as chat bots or software plugins
+* They want to provide constant processing power for tools they've built on top of Stable Diffusion or KoboldAI, such as video games, chat bots or software plugins
 * They want to accumulate Kudos so that when it's time to generate their own requests they can get them done faster.
 * They want to warm their room productively (this is indeed a literal reason people have given)
 * They are just nice people and want to support this endeavour.